 - discounted fees on workshops, conferences and publications

-- membership with the Child Care Advocacy Association of Canada (CCAAC)
+- membership with Child Care Now

 Join us and become a member!
 Click here for more information.

-Q: How does the OCBCC support ECE’s?
+Q: How does the OCBCC support RECE’s?

-The OCBCC co-sponsors Child Care Worker and Early Childhood Educator Appreciation Day annually every October.
+The OCBCC organizes Child Care Worker and Early Childhood Educator Appreciation Day annually every October.
 This is a day on which child care employers, boards, parents, and community members and politicians can show those who work in child care how much they are appreciated and valued.
 We also ask all of the municipalities in Ontario to pass a resolution declaring the day “Child Care Worker and Early Childhood Educator Appreciation Day” throughout their municipality.

 Q: Who funds child care?